-Use existing culverts, new culverts, and bypass drainage to maintain existing subsurface drainage.
+Use existing inlets, existing culverts, new inlets, new covers, and bypass drainage to maintain existing subsurface drainage.

 Remove all temporary erosion control measures after disturbed areas are stabilized or at the direction of the engineer.

 Existing waterways and sensitive areas shall be protected.
 Do not disturb or store any equipment or materials in these areas without prior approval from the engineer.
 Store materials upland and away from the waterway.
 Do not wash out equipment in drainage ways or direct conduits to waters of the state.
 Keep slurry out of drainage ways.